podefr/sysinfo/docs/BACKLOG.md

 ## [DEFECTS/TECH DEBT]
  - [ ] TECHDEBT-01 The server doesn't trigger event on the client web socket without the .log() in the streams
  - [ ] DEFECT-01 in alerts.specs.js, Bacon.fromBinder doesn't call the callback
+ - [ ] TECHDEBT-02 Extract eslint configuration from root package.json and put it its own file, then configure eslint